-Poet Jack Gilbert wrote his first book of poetry in 1962, Views of Jeopardy, which attracted considerable media and critical acclaim and was nominated for a Pulitzer Prize.
+Poet Jack Gilbert wrote his first book of poetry in 1962, Views Of Jeopardy: The Yale Series Of Younger Poets, V58, which attracted considerable media and critical acclaim and was nominated for a Pulitzer Prize.
 And then – retreat and isolation, almost as if the attention was too overwhelming for the then 37-year-old (and what do you for an encore?).

-In the intervening years, Gilbert continued to write and publish in various journals, and produced several other volumes of poetry, including Monolithos (1984), The Great Fires (1994), Refusing Heaven (2005), Tough Heaven: Poems of Pittsburgh (2006), Transgressions (UK, 2006), and The Dance Most of All (2009).
+In the intervening years, Gilbert continued to write and publish in various journals, and produced several other volumes of poetry, including Monolithos: Poems ’62-’82, Refusing Heaven, Tough Heaven – Poems of Pittsburgh, Transgressions (UK, 2006), and The Dance Most of All: Poems.
 He’s now 84, and lives in Northampton, Mass.

-My introduction to Glibert’s poetry has been The Great Fires, which falls approximately in the middle between his triumphant first volume and the works published in the current decade.
+My introduction to Glibert’s poetry has been The Great Fires: Poems, 1982-1992, which falls approximately in the middle between his triumphant first volume and the works published in the current decade.
 His poems are lyrical and clean, like clear ice.
 They suggest a distance, a separation.
 The poet is sitting on the side, detached, watching and not participating.
 From “The White Heart of God:”

 The snow falling around the man in the naked woods